yiyuanli939/HumanityGPT/README.md

-This is a platform for humanity students to write their essays and writing sample.
+This is a platform for humanity students to write their essays.
 It is mainly for the early career humanity and social science students.
+We want to create a GPT-based platform that is specifically useful for usual homeworks, tutorial essays, and writing samples.